usmanmusa1920/flask-unity/docs/quick_start.rst

     │       └── index.html
     └── thunder.py

-    8 directories, 13 files
+    8 directories, 14 files

 Boot up the flask server by running the below command::

     python thunder.py boot

-Now visit the local url **http://127.0.0.1:5000** this will show you index page of your project with some links in the page.
+Now visit the local url **http://127.0.0.1:5000** this will take you to the index page of your project with some links in the page.

 Create flask project app using sakyum
 =====================================